1. What is temporary importation

 - you are assigned with a task of fixed duration*, in which case you will be allowed to use the vehicle throughout your stay in Cyprus exclusively for the accomplishment of your task; or

-- you have transferred your normal residence from another country to Cyprus and you intend to apply for relief on the vehicle.
+- you are transferring your normal residence from a third country to Cyprus and you intend to apply for relief on the vehicle.
 In such a case, so that you may not be deprived of your vehicle until you make an application and receive an answer, you may be allowed to use the vehicle temporarily up to a period of one month.

 5. Driving your vehicle temporarily in Cyprus

 You are allowed to drive your vehicle temporarily in Cyprus if:

 - who come temporarily in the Republic, in order to work under a contract of specified duration as teaching personnel at the University of Cyprus or at a Private Institution of Higher Education recognised by the Ministry of Education and Culture or,

 - who come temporarily in the Republic, in order to work under a contract of employment of a specified duration with the Government of the Republic, a Semi-governmental Organisation, legal persons of public law, International Organisations or Foreign State Organisations or Institutes established in the Republic, as well as foreign archaeological missions, provided these persons do particularly specialised work.